Kegworth air disaster: Cockpit crew

 The flight was crewed by 43-year-old Captain Kevin Hunt and 39-year-old First Officer David McClelland.
-Captain Hunt was a veteran British Midland pilot who had been with the airline since 1966 and had about 13,200 hours of flying experience.
-First Officer McClelland joined British Midland in 1988 and had accrued roughly 3,300 total flight hours.
-Between them, the pilots had close to 1,000 hours in the Boeing 737 cockpit (Hunt had 763 hours, and McClelland had 192 hours).
-However only 76 of these were logged in Boeing 737-400 series aircraft (Hunt 23 hours and McClelland 53 hours).
+Hunt had been with British Midland since 1966 and had about 13,200 hours of flying experience.
+First Officer McClelland joined the airline in 1988 and had about 3,300 total flight hours.
+Between them, the pilots had close to 1,000 hours in the Boeing 737 cockpit (Hunt had 763 hours, and McClelland had 192 hours), but only 76 of these had been in Boeing 737-400 series aircraft (Hunt 23 hours and McClelland 53 hours).

-Incident
+Accident

 After taking off from Heathrow at 19:52, Flight BD 092 was climbing through 28,300 ft to reach its cruising altitude of 35,000 ft when a blade detached from the fan of the port (left) engine.
-While the pilots did not know the source of the problem, a pounding noise was suddenly heard, accompanied by severe vibrations.
-In addition, smoke poured into the cabin through the ventilation system, and passengers became aware of the smell of burning.
+The pilots did not know the source of the problem, but heard a pounding noise, accompanied by severe vibrations.
+Smoke poured into the cabin through the ventilation system, and passengers became aware of the smell of burning.
 Several passengers sitting near the rear of the plane noticed smoke and sparks coming from the left engine.
 The flight was diverted to nearby East Midlands Airport at the suggestion of British Midland Airways Operations.

-After the initial blade fracture, Captain Kevin Hunt had disengaged the plane's autopilot.
-When Hunt asked First Officer David McClelland which engine was malfunctioning, McClelland replied: "It's the left....
+After the initial blade fracture, Captain Kevin Hunt, the non-handling pilot, took control without first advising McClelland, and disengaged the plane's autopilot.
+Hunt then asked First Officer David McClelland which engine was malfunctioning, McClelland replied: "It's the le...
 It's the right one".
-In previous versions of the 737, the right air conditioning pack, fed with compressor bleed air from the right (number 2) engine, supplied air to the flight deck, while the left air conditioning pack, fed from the left (number 1) engine, supplied air to the passenger cabin.
-On the 737-400, this division of air is blurred; the left pack feeds the flight deck, but also feeds the aft passenger cabin, while the right feeds the forward passenger cabin.
-The pilots had been used to the older version of the aircraft and did not realise that this aircraft (which had been flown by British Midland for only 520 hours over a two-month period) was different.
+In previous versions of the 737, the right (number 2) engine supplied air to the flight deck.
+The pilots had been used to the older version of the aircraft and did not realise that this aircraft was different.
 The captain later claimed that his perception of smoke as coming forward from the passenger cabin led them to assume the fault was in the right engine.
 The pilots throttled back the working right engine instead of the malfunctioning left engine.
-They had no way of visually checking the engines from the cockpit, and the cabin crew — who did not hear the captain refer to the right hand engine in his cabin address — did not inform them that smoke and flames had been seen from the left engine.
+They had no way of visually checking the engines from the cockpit, and the cabin crew – who did not hear the captain refer to the right hand engine in his cabin address – did not inform them that smoke and flames had been seen from the left engine.